tobi-lgs/ans-ss25/lab1/notes1.md

 >Task: Support broadcast MAC address for ARP requests.

 >Question: Does the controller need to manage an ARP table for the router?
 See [here](https://github.com/knetsolutions/learn-sdn-with-ryu/blob/master/ryu_part9.md)

->Note: Not sure whether the controller may instruct the switch to send the ARP reply directly to the host, though this information is available in this case.
-The controller could also instruct the switch to send the ARP reply to all ports (flooding).